garrisonhh/chibi-vm/README.md

 ## project structure

-`chibi` contains the chibicc source which I have left untouched. only the parser and source file mechanics are relevant to this project.

 `cc` contains the c frontend, which is a thin wrapper over chibi that then traverses the AST to generate vm code. since it's not the main product of this project, this code is untested and not particularly well-vetted.

+`cc/chibi` contains the chibicc source which I have left untouched. only the parser and source file mechanics are relevant to this project.

+`tests` contains the c test suite. `runtests.py` will run a manually filtered subset of this suite.

 `vm` contains the virtual machine, and definitions for opcodes, translation units, etc. this code is well tested and commented.

-`tests` contains the c test suite. `runtests.py` will run a manually filtered subset of this suite.